Students in the 2023-2024 cohort of the Foreign Trained Lawyers Program

 • Ability to attend day-time classes.

-On approval by the ADA, students may take one LWFT course in addition to the FTLP requirements and pay no additional tuition.
+On approval by the ADA, during the first year of the FTLP, students may take one LWFT course in addition to the FTLP requirements and pay no additional tuition.
+If a student is approved by the ADA to take JD courses post-FTLP, that is in a subsequent year to the FTLP, they must pay the applicable tuition and fees.

 If the NCA’s assessment report/letter requires additional courses on top of the 24 units required in the FTLP plus the one optional course, students in the FTLP may take up to a maximum of 3 additional LWFT courses upon approval of the ADA and upon payment of the applicable per-LWFT course tuition fee.